possum is currently reading:

 Last point I want to make is that I realized that many authors make the connection between collecting butterflies and psycopathic behaviour.
 And by "many authors" I mean Vladimir Nabokov, my beloved.
 He was obsessed with that theme and it was evident in the two books of his that I read, Lolita and Pale Fire.
 I guess Fowles saw the symbolism in it as well.

 I didn't collect any quotes because oops.
-Anyway, this was overall an great read and I'm glad I read it.
+Anyway, this was overall a great read and I'm glad I read it.
 Didn't even know this book existed until the club's october poll.

 THE APPLE IN THE DARK